So, what happened?

 This topic will be the focus of many books for years to come, but this essay attempts to distill the key themes and influences that led to this global fiasco — and hopefully help to prevent it from ever happening again.

-In very short summary, what happened was 1) Big Pharma and Bill Gates pushing for many years for vaccines as a one-size-fits-all approach to emerging infectious diseases and waiting for “the next pandemic” to try out their approach; 2) longstanding “gain of function” research on vaccines likely led to a lab leak (in Wuhan) of an engineered virus, which when this was realized in late January 2020 led to a massive policy over-reaction; 3) the Chinese Communist Party and Xi Jinping pushing for new and more powerful tools of social control and promoting lockdowns and other draconian measures as part of their “fangkong” social control policies; and 4) last but definitely not least, a growing dismay about the likelihood of Trump winning a second term in the White House that led many powerful actors in the US and around the world to emphasize the perceived harm from the virus in order to damage Trump and other “anti-science” candidates politically, which worked, but at a massive cost to human welfare.
+In very short summary, what happened was 1) Big Pharma, the US military biodefense establishment, and Bill Gates pushing for many years for vaccines as a one-size-fits-all approach to emerging infectious diseases and waiting for “the next pandemic” to try out their approach; 2) longstanding “gain of function” research on vaccines likely led to a lab leak (in Wuhan) of an engineered virus, which when this was realized in late January 2020 led to a massive policy over-reaction; 3) the Chinese Communist Party and Xi Jinping pushing for new and more powerful tools of social control and promoting lockdowns and other draconian measures as part of their “fangkong” social control policies; and 4) last but definitely not least, a growing dismay about the likelihood of Trump winning a second term in the White House that led many powerful actors in the US and around the world to emphasize the perceived harm from the virus in order to damage Trump and other “anti-science” candidates politically, which worked, but at a massive cost to human welfare.

 Let’s look at each of these in turn.
 At the end of this essay I’ll offer some lessons learned.